Luke-Canan/google-homepage/README.md

 Project Goal:
-- Rebuild Google's homepage
+- Deconstruct and rebuild Google's homepage using HTML and CSS

 Skills Gained:
 - Aligning and styling of elements
-- Developer tools
+- Debugging using Chrome DevTools
 - Git workflow

-- Flexbox
+Notes:
-- Protip: use borders
+- Protip: use borders to visualize elements on page

-deconstruct an existing web page and rebuild it. how elements get placed on the page and roughly how they get styled and aligned